limerosee/erpg/README.md

 # Modrinth link
 https://modrinth.com/modpack/erpg
 # IMPORTANT
+- this modpack needs at minimum 8gb of allocated ram

 _**This modpack requires FTB mods to enable teams and quests.
 You must install them manually. needed verisons:**_